CatBackmanCasino/MS1-ericbackman-plantaway/README.md

 - __Products Section__

-Plantaway has three products with different features.
+PlantAway has three products with different features.
 The clients are everything from plant experts who already know what they want to persons who found the site because they have no idea how to solve the issue with watering while they're occupied with other things.
 The product section must tend to both.

-For the more experienced plantista we have a large button with a cart to indicate purchase and a price.
+For the more experienced plantista we have a large button with a cart to indicate purchase and price.
 Click it and they will arrive at the purchase form. simple and straight.

-For the newcomers of the indoor farmer life, I made extremely simple illustrations and awell formulated sales pitches to explain each products advantages before gently pushing them towards the purchase form.
+For the newcomers of the indoor farmer life, I made extremely simple illustrations and well formulated sales pitches to explain each products advantages before gently leading them towards the purchase form.

 ![Products](assets/images/products.png)

 - __About us section__

- This section gives the client an insight as to why Plantaway was founded.
-They are introduced to the common issues with keeping their plants alive  while not being available and what options they have to solve the problem.
+ This section gives the client an insight as to why PlantAway was founded.
+They are introduced to the common issues with keeping their plants alive while not being available and what solutions there is.

  The user will be prompted to use our help to find the right product (if needed) or order from the purchase form.